photo: Efrain Cepeda

 Esmeraldas Province in Northwestern Ecuador

-Increased protection for the biodiversity of the Ecuadorian Choco region.
+Landscape-scale ecological protection of the Ecuadorian Chocó region.

 Actions & Results: